 The Normal memory type is used for anything that behaves like a memory, including RAM, Flash, or ROM.
 Code should only be placed in locations marked as Normal.

-Normal is usually the most common memory type in a system, as shown here:
+Normal is usually the most common memory type in a system, as shown in this diagram:

 Traditionally, computer processors execute instructions in the order that they were specified in the program.
 Things happen the number of times specified in the program and they happen one at a time.
-This is known as the Simple Sequential Execution (SSE) model.
+This is called the Simple Sequential Execution (SSE) model.
 Most modern processors may appear to follow this model, but in reality a number of optimizations are both applied and made available to you, to help speed up performance.
-We’ll introduce some of these here.
+We will introduce some of these optimizations here.

-A location marked as Normal has no direct side-effects when it is accessed.
-What this means is that reading the location just returns us the data, it does not cause the data to change or directly trigger another process.
+A location that is marked as Normal has no direct side-effects when it is accessed.
+This means that reading the location just returns us the data, but does not cause the data to change or directly trigger another process.
 Because of this, for locations marked as Normal a processor may:

 - Perform accesses speculatively.
 The processor is permitted to read a location marked as Normal without it being specifically requested by software.
 For example, the processor might use pattern recognition to prefetch data before software has requested it, based on the patterns of previous accesses.
 This technique is used to expedite accesses by predicting behavior.